Drinking Water

 News and Program Updates

 Interest in drinking water system compliance is high.
 The Bureau of Safe Drinking Water reviews compliance data from about 600 public water systems based on State and Federal regulations.
-If a water system’s data exceeds a maximum contaminant level or an action level, we refer to that system as being non-compliant.
-Nevada currently has 25 systems that are non-compliant with health-based primary drinking water standards and 8 systems that are non-compliant with other secondary drinking water standards.
-This report, Nevada Public Water Systems in Non-Compliance with Drinking Water Standards - PDF, will be updated quarterly.
+If a water system’s data exceeds a maximum contaminant or action level, that system is non-compliant.
+Nevada currently has 22 systems that are non-compliant with health-based primary drinking water standards and 12 systems that are non-compliant with secondary drinking water standards.
+This report, Nevada Public Water Systems in Non-Compliance with Drinking Water Standards - PDF, is updated quarterly.